-Hello everyone and a very warm welcome to July’s edition of The Proud East Marshian.
+Hello and welcome to this edition of your Proud East Marshian magazine.

 REMAKe is our name for our community arts group and it stands for

 ‘Revolutionary’, eh?
 Big claim!
 But, the word is important to us because it means ‘involving or causing a complete or dramatic change’ and it is that kind of change that is needed on our East Marsh – we want to change ways of thinking, ways of Being, ways of doing.
 We want people to look around at their lives here and say ‘This is Home’, I’m proud to live here,

 So, what’s the ‘Festival’ about?
 First of all, it’s part of a new,

 across England are set to transform their local areas as part of